ayqazi/subscribe_tech_test/README.md

 # Thoughts on decisions

+## Breaking the single responsibility principle

+Generating receipt text is technically not the Basket or BasketItem classes job.
+If we wanted to SRP to the extreme, we'd have a ReceiptLineGenerator and ReceiptGenerator which would take BasketItem or Basket respectively and generate the text.

+However, to be pragmatic, we include that functionality in the Basket classes since they are only one method and it makes things much simpler.

+But of course can move them out later during refactoring should things become more complex or we have to output different formats.

 ## Non-DRY tests

 Tests by their nature should be as simple as possible; the more complication there is in a test, the more chance of false positives now or in the future as the code evolves.
 So I personally prefer to keep tests on the repetitive side and not DRY too enthusiastically.